stfc/cloud-docs/source/howto/CreateAHeatStack.rst

 .. code-block:: bash

-  openstack stack create -t example-template.yaml
+  openstack stack create -t example-template.yaml example-stack

 This should return something similar to the following: